-All we ask in return is that you support Penrith Lottery by acknowledging our support and encouraging others to become members, so that we can help even more organisations like yours.
+If you are successful, in return, we ask that you support Penrith Lottery by acknowledging our grant funding, and encouraging others to become members, so that we can help even more organisations like yours.
 We’ve created some Grant Acknowledgement Guidelines to give you some ideas!

 We can help

 - Community initiatives, or

 - Individuals with projects that benefit the town and the residents of Penrith.